-1. Limit resumes to one page, unless you have more than ten years’ work experience.
+1 .
+Limit your resume to one page, unless you have more than ten years’ work experience.

-Many schools will accept two-page resumes, but the overwhelming preference among adcom members at the top-20 schools is for one-page resumes.
-Unless you have more than a decade of professional experience under your belt or some other superlative achievements that simply demand that extra page, keep it short and sweet –one page.
+Many schools will accept a two-page resume, but the overwhelming preference among adcom members at the top 20 schools is for one-page resumes.
+Unless you have more than a decade of professional experience under your belt or some other superlative achievements that simply demand that extra page, keep it short and sweet – one page only.

 2. Place a qualifications summary at the top of your resume.

-This qualifications summary serves as a headline for your resume, drawing attention to your most impressive qualifications and achievements.
-Done right, visually appealing headlines written in concise text boxes, bullet points, bold text or similar style will strike readers immediately with illustrations of your exceptional impact, enticing them to read more about you out of interest, not out of obligation.
+This qualifications summary serves as a headline for your resume, drawing attention to your most impressive competencies and achievements.
+Done right, visually appealing headlines written in concise text boxes, bullet points, bold text, or a similar style will strike readers immediately with illustrations of your exceptional impact, enticing them to read more about you out of interest, not obligation.

 - A short personality summary and/or career history

 - Anything notable in your past that is relevant to the program you are applying for

 Some specific examples of achievements worth noting in a qualifications summary might include the following: